dolphin-acoustics-vip/artwarp/README.md

 into different categories.
 The programme provides categorisation details, as well as a reference contour representing the typical frequency shape of each category.

-The code has been run successfully using Matlab 2016a and 2016b.

-- `ARTwarp_csv.m` provides the option to open `.ctr` (Beluga) and `.csv` files

-- `ARTwarp_txt.m` provides the option to open `.ctr` (Beluga), `.csv`, and also `.txt` files

-This version of `ARTwarp_txt` displays the iteration number and number of whistles analysed in the command window while ARTwarp is running.
-It saves the results at the end of each iteration.

-For further instructions on installing MATLAB and running ARTwarp, see the ARTwarp Wiki: https://github.com/dolphin-acoustics-vip/artwarp/wiki
+For further instructions on installing MATLAB and running the latest release of ARTwarp, see the ARTwarp Wiki: https://github.com/dolphin-acoustics-vip/artwarp/wiki